 The communities’ traditional knowledge tells us that the coastline was once completely sheltered by mangrove trees.
-The forest provided a number of benefits to the communities, including acting as a buffer between the land and the sea, serving as habitat for numerous fish and other species, and providing a natural anchorage for residents’ fishing vessels.
+The forest acted as a buffer between the land and the sea, and provided habitat for fish and other creatures.
+It also provided a natural anchorage for residents’ fishing vessels.

 To help bring back the forest and its benefits, Seacology is providing funding for a mangrove nursery.
 Residents will get training in how to collect and propagate seedlings, and will eventually transplant and monitor their growth and survival rate.